joehom0416/simple-select-statement/README.md

 I understand exposing the entire SQL database structure to end users is not a good idea, it will make our life difficult.

-# Simple Select Statement
+# The Concept of Simple Select Statement
 Therefore, I am redesign a simple select statement to end user and named it as "simple select statement".
 Which is a mutated version of SQL.

-Since the query is use in XML file, I avoid use the symbol like &, <, >.
+Since the query is use in HTML file (XML based), I avoid use the symbol like &, <, >.

 The structure of the statement is very simple:
 ```